Azure-Samples/contoso-real-estate/docs/chatbot-integration.md

 Follow these steps to enable the AI chatbot integration:

-1. Clone the Chat sample repository as a subfolder of the Contoso Real Estate repository:
+1. Clone the Chat sample in the Contoso Real Estate repository.
+To avoid misconfiguration, consider cloning it at root level, in a subfolder:

     ```bash
     git clone https://github.com/Azure-Samples/azure-search-openai-javascript.git chat-sample